Overview

 15 credits

-This module provides a critical and conceptual vocabulary for understanding some of the key dynamics of social and cultural change, with particular reference to the large social institutions of modernity, the family and sexuality, and the changing world of work.
-In effect we track significant transformations of society from the domestic sphere to the field of employment.
-Processes of individualisation have undermined the social welfare framework which was a hallmark of the post-war period.
-While some sociologists including Ulrich Beck and Anthony Giddens claim that this disembedding of individuals away from communities and from long-term attachments and commitments based on family and work-based identities are actually the outcome of welfare provisions and public investment in education, health and so on, by which means individuals are now able to ‘live the life they choose’, others including Bauman, Rose and Foucault argue that individualisation is a process which shifts social and economic responsibility from the state to the individual.
-In addition to this we could suggest that in times of Euro-crisis and austerity we are moving to a post-welfare era, which will to some extent upset or de-stabilise the thesis of Giddens and Beck.
-In a sense has the individualised society become fully neo-liberalised?
-People are now expected to be self-reliant , they must self-manage, and indeed the new role of ‘Governmentality’ is to encourage this ethos by means of self-help books, guidance manuals, ‘personal advisors’ and so on.
+This module will provide you with a critical and conceptual vocabulary for understanding some of the key dynamics of social and cultural change, with particular reference to the large social institutions the family and sexuality and the changing world of work.
+We track significant transformations of society from the domestic sphere to the field of employment, paying particular attention to the impact of digital media cultures across both spheres.
+While some social theorists claimed that this disembedding of individuals away from communities and from long-term attachments and commitments based on family and work-based identities was the outcome of welfare provisions and public investment in education, health and so on, by which means individuals are now able to ‘live the life they choose’ (i.e. the fruits of postmodernity), others argue that individualisation is a process which shifts social and economic responsibility from the state to the individual (inequality and exploitation within neoliberal capitalism).

 |